kilaulena/couchdb-http-api-docs/couch_js_document_methods.markdown

 ### db.open(docId, options)

 ### Description
-Does a GET request to the docId with the options as params.
+Does a GET request to the db and the docId with the options as params.

 ### Returns
 The document, or null when the document doesn't exist.